Owner-operator 2021–present

 Outcome

 Worlds End Books is still running.
 The rebuild is stable.
-The arc-bundling format has become the thing customers mention most — it’s the reason people come back.
+The arc-bundling format has become the thing customers mention most.
+It’s the reason people come back.

 Next project